 In 2020, SAR volunteers went on 115 calls, including 41 searches, 69 rescues, and 5 mutual-aid calls.
 One hundred and fifty-two volunteers dropped what they were doing to go help someone 1433 times and spent over 8,599 hours on calls and training.

 The Sheriff's Office is responsible for all search and rescue missions in the county.
 Trained Deputies act as incident commanders in support of highly skilled volunteer groups.

 You can get involved with SAR through membership in one of our volunteer groups.
-If you live in the Gallatin Valley, we encourage most people to start by joining the Sheriff’s Posse (see details for other groups, including Big Sky and West Yellowstone, below.)
+If you live in the Gallatin Valley, we encourage most people to start by joining the Sheriff’s Posse.
+(See details for other groups, including Big Sky and West Yellowstone, below.)
 If you want to be part of Search and Rescue but don’t have the skills or can’t commit to making calls at all hours, Friends of GCSAR might be a good fit.